Japanese Acupuncture & Chinese Medicine

-KM Style features a highly systematized method of palpation and uses fine gauge needles, magnets, diodes, and moxibustion to effectively treat a wide variety of complaints from complex structural disorders to internal organ maladies.
-Read more about KM Style.
+KMS Style features a highly systematized method of abdominal palpation.
+We use fine gauge needles, magnets, diodes, and moxibustion to effectively treat a wide variety of complaints from complex structural disorders to internal organ maladies.
+Read more about KMS Style.

 Acupuncture Physical Medicine (APM)

-APM features palpation of the body using Classical Chinese Medical theory paired with the modern medical trigger point therapy yielding effective treatments for many complex, chronic disorders that evade modern medicine such as chronic fatigue syndrome, stress disorders, and fibromyalgia, as well as symptomatic relief of internal medical complaints in the various organ systems of the body such as neurological, cardio-respiratory, gastro-intestinal, genitourinary, and gynecological complaints.
+APM features palpation of the body using Classical Chinese Medical theory paired with the modern medical trigger point therapy (also known as ‘dry needling‘) yielding effective treatments for many complex, chronic disorders that evade modern medicine such as chronic fatigue syndrome, stress disorders, and fibromyalgia, as well as symptomatic relief of internal medical complaints in the various organ systems of the body such as neurological, cardio-respiratory, gastro-intestinal, genitourinary, and gynecological complaints.
 Read more about Acupuncture Physical Medicine.

 Swedish massage uses oils to glide over the surfaces of the body facilitating release of tension in muscle tissue, releasing constrictions of the connective tissue, and calming the mind and emotions.